celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

 **Deploy, Interact with the contract**

-To interact with the contract, firstly, we will need to deploy it to Celo test network.
+To interact with the contract, firstly, we will need to deploy it to the Celo test network.

 **Installation**

-No need to install `ethers` library again.
-It was already included in the dependencies during hardhat set up.
+No need to install the `ethers` library again.
+It was already included in the dependencies during the hardhat setup.

 Now that we have all the dependencies installed, we'll write a script for the purpose of deploying and interacting with the contract.
 Firstly, create a `accountUtils.ts` file that exports an object containing the utilities we need for the program.
 This is to reduce the amount of code we'll keep in the main script.